Connolly Column

 The Connolly Column (Columna Connolly, Colún Uí Chonghaile) was the name given to a group of Irish republican socialist volunteers who fought for the Second Spanish Republic in the International Brigades during the Spanish Civil War.
 They were named after James Connolly, the executed leader of the Irish Citizen Army.
+They draw the column part of the name from the name for local IRA units.
 They were a company-strength unit of the XV International Brigade, which also included the US, British and Latin American battalions in Spain.
 The name is now retroactively applied to all Irish volunteers who fought for the Spanish Republic.

 Origins

 On the outbreak of the Spanish Civil War in July 1936, support for the Spanish Republic grew among left-wing organizations, taking tangible form in a decision in September 1936 to form an International Brigade of volunteers to fight with the Republican government against the fascist-dominated Nationalist rebels.
 This decision was echoed in Ireland by various left-wing groups; the chief organizers of this effort were Sean Murray, Peadar O'Donnell, and Frank Ryan.

-Murray was chairman of the Communist Party of Ireland (CPI) at the time, and a fine orator. he was in contact with Bill Scott, a volunteer with the Thälmann Battalion who sent regular reports of conditions in Spain, and which Murray published in the party newspaper, The Worker.
+Murray was chairman of the Communist Party of Ireland (CPI) at the time, and a fine orator.
+He was in contact with Bill Scott, a volunteer with the Thälmann Battalion who sent regular reports of conditions in Spain, and which Murray published in the party newspaper, The Worker.

 O'Donnell, a socialist and Irish republican, was in Barcelona for the "People's Olympics" – held in opposition to the Olympic Games being held in Berlin under the Nazi regime.
 O'Donnell sympathised with the anarchist workers' militia that defeated the attempted military coup in the city and joined one of their militias on the Aragon front.

 On his return to Ireland, O'Donnell urged the formation of Irish volunteer regiments to support the Popular Front government.

 Ryan had fought during the Irish Civil War and was a member of the communist-orientated Republican Congress, and had also been a member of the Irish Republican Army (IRA).
 He was keen to form a volunteer group to join the International Brigades and fight.

 Most of the Irish volunteers came from the Republican Congress.
 From the period of 1925–1931, the IRA received money from the Soviet Union in return for spying on the United Kingdom and the United States.
 This had led to many Communist Party of Ireland members joining and even setting up front groups such as Saor Éire.
-This attempt to form a synthesis of republican and communist concerns had largely failed and within the IRA the communist-element declined in prominence by the early 1930s, leading these people to found the separate Republican Congress.
+This attempt to form a synthesis of republican and communist concerns had largely failed and within the IRA the communist element declined in prominence by the early 1930s, leading these people to found the separate Republican Congress.